perquis/animex-api/README.md

 1. Clone the repository:
 2. Run the command `docker-compose up -d` to start the containers.
 3. Access the api in the browser at `http://localhost:8000`.
+4. You can visit the documentation at `http://localhost:8000/docs` to see the all endpoints with examples, responses and errors.
+5. Enjoy the api 🚀.

 ## Frequently Asked Questions